 2. Research Licensing Requirements

 Each state will require specific licensing for anyone looking to become a property manager.
-The requirements will also be different depending on the type of properties you are wanting to manage.
+The requirements will also be different depending on the type of properties you want to manage.
 It is up to you to determine and understand the ground rules and laws that apply to you.
+You can take help from elk grove property management as they are experienced in this field and they may guide about licensing properly.

 3. Take Real Estate Classes for Industry Experience